 Just a couple of important points to check when a stove is fitted.

 First go to my latest update page Beware Builders!

 If you are NOT having a liner installed with the stove, please make sure that proper sweeping access to the existing chimney is maintained or created.
 If the stove is being installed by professionals please ask them to show you that it will be possible to get a full size brush into the main chimney.
 The minimum size of access should be 6" diameter but ideally should be 9" square.

 If you are in any doubt about the size and positioning of such an access point please contact me.

 If you are going to burn logs make sure that they are seasoned - burning wood which contains a lot of sap or water is going to mess up the chimney and cause problems with the operation of the stove.

 And last of all please, please DO NOT BURN ORDINARY HOUSE COAL on these stoves - it does them harm in the long term.

-If you want to burn solid fuel, other than seasoned wood, I recommend you try WILDFIRE.
-This does cost a little more than coal but it is much better suited to burning on multifuel stoves.
-I use it myself as an alternative to wood when I want the stove to stay in overnight.
-All coal merchants should stock it.
+If you want to burn solid fuel, other than seasoned wood, I recommend you try WILDFIRE or DUAL non-smokeless fuels.
+These do cost a little more than coal but are much better suited to burning on multifuel stoves.
+I use WILDFIRE myself as an alternative to wood when I want the stove to stay in overnight.
+All coal merchants should stock them.